 Uber takes measures to contain COVID-19

-Uber announced a series of steps to assist drivers worldwide and help health authorities in an effort to contain the epidemic:
+Uber announced a series of steps to assist drivers worldwide and help health authorities in their efforts to contain the epidemic:

-- Disinfectants: Uber is mobilizing its partnerships with manufacturers and distributors to ensure their drivers have access to disinfectants during these times of high demand.
+- Disinfectants: Uber is mobilising its partnerships with manufacturers and distributors to ensure their drivers have access to disinfectants during these times of high demand.

 - Food delivery: People are relying more on food delivery in this period, so Uber Eats clients can now ask deliverers to leave the food packages at the door to minimise exposure risk.